dapr/docs/daprdocs/content/en/developing-applications/building-blocks/configuration/configuration-api-overview.md

 ### Quickstart

 Want to put the Dapr configuration API to the test?
-Walk through the following quickstart and tutorials to see the configuration API in action:
+Walk through the following quickstart to see the configuration API in action:

 | Quickstart | Description |
 | ---------- | ----------- |